sjohan99/poe-profits/README.md

 # poe-profits

-PoE Profit Calculator is a Path of Exile tool which helps you calculate the profitability of:
+poe-profits is a Path of Exile tool which helps you calculate and understand the profitability of:

 - bossing
 - levelling gems
+- harvest rerolling

 Visit the website [here!](https://poe-profits.com/)